 What Causes Moiré in Video?

 Patterns and thin lines usually cause moire in videos.
 The more tiny details there are, the harder it is for your camera to capture everything.
-These patterns create unusual curves, colours, and effects that might ruin a video.
+These patterns create unusual curves, colors, and effects that might ruin a video.

 How Do I Get Rid of Moiré Pattern in Photography?